Contact us for help in responding to a DMCA takedown notice

 blip.tv

-However, many services do not engage in this review, because it is simply to expensive for them to review each piece of content they host.
-So if someone submits notice, to take advantage of the safe harbor, and avoid contributory and vicarious liability claims under copyright law, you must remove content.
-If the creator then wants content back up, must file counter notice, must stay down for 10 days.
-(10 days of censorship)
+However, many services do not engage in this review, because it is simply too expensive for them to review each piece of content they host.
+So if someone submits notice, to take advantage of the safe harbor, for you to ensure the DMCA is a defense for you to claims under copyright law, you must remove the content.
+If the creator then wants content back up, they must file a counter notice.
+From here, the website notifies the copyright holder and if no lawsuit is filed, the content is restored in 10 to 14 days.

 What do I do if I am the creator of content that is taken down by an ISP, a website, blog, or podcast and I think my use of the content is legal and the takedown is improper?